pismo/bolt/packages/core/README.md

 ## Usage

-This loads every module style (colors, typography, etc) for you and make them available globally to the document:
+This loads every module style (colors, typography, etc) for you and make them available globally to the document, along with a few core styles from this very package:

 ```js
 import '@pismo/bolt-core'